lowercase-labs/ai-hedge-fund-ui/README.md

 4. Push to the branch
 5. Create a Pull Request

-**Important**: Please keep your pull requests small and focused.
-This will make it easier to review and merge.
+**Important**: Please keep your pull requests small and focused for easier review and merging.

 ## Feature Requests

-If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and make sure it is tagged with `enhancement`.
+If you have a feature request, please open an [issue](https://github.com/virattt/ai-hedge-fund/issues) and tag it with `enhancement`.

 ## License